-Symptoms may include: Perfectionism interfering with task completionRigidityBeing frugal with moneyOverattention to detailExcessive devotion to workInability to discard worn or useless itemsExtreme moralityInability to delegate tasks or shareStiff, formal, and/or rigid mannerismsExtreme preciseness and/or punctuality
+OCPD may cause: Perfectionism interfering with task completionRigidityBeing frugal with moneyOverattention to detailExcessive devotion to workInability to discard worn or useless itemsExtreme moralityInability to delegate tasks or shareStiff, formal, and/or rigid mannerismsExtreme preciseness and/or punctuality

 You will likely be referred to a psychiatrist or therapist, who will ask you about your symptoms and mental and medical health history.
 A diagnosis will be made after a complete psychiatric assessment.

 Talk with your doctor about the best treatment plan for you.
 Treatment options include:

 can help people with OCPD learn to have fun, avoid over-intellectualizing, and address control issues.

 In some cases, anti-depressant medications can help reduce obsessive-compulsive personality traits.
 However, long-term use of medications for OCPD has not been helpful.
 Anti-depressants may also be used to treat an associated condition, like

 There are no current guidelines to prevent OCPD.
 Early diagnosis and treatment can reduce how much the personality traits interfere with your life.